-In 1966 Richard Nixon arrives in Dublin from London for a short visit.
-He is on a round the world trip and intends to visit the Far East after completing the European leg of his journey.
+Richard Nixon arrives in Dublin on a round the world trip that will take him to the Far East after Europe.

-When questioned about the Vietnam War Nixon says that he sees "no immediate settlement" to the Vietnam War and thinks it is important that the U.S. continues in its "strong policy in Vietnam" and maintains a military presence.
+Asked about the Vietnam War Richard Nixon says that he sees no immediate settlement.
+He thinks it is important that the USA continues in its "strong policy in Vietnam" and maintains a military presence.
 He agrees with the goals of President Johnson's policies in Vietnam and with the steps that have been taken so far to stop aggression.

 I am a Republican.
 As a Republican and a member of the Loyal Opposition, I will work as vigorously for the election of Republicans to the Congress, as President Johnston when he was a Senator worked for the election of Democrats when we were in office.

 'Late Extra' broadcast on 25 July 1966.
 The reporter is Kevin McDonald.

 RTÉ News also broadcast footage of Richard Nixon arriving at Dublin Airport and paying a courtesy call to President Éamon De Valera at Áras An Uachtaráin.